dbrafael/qop/README.md

 windowrule = size 600 400, title:qop,
 ```
 This runs an instance of alacritty as a popup and calls qop on it
+Qop has to be installed globally for this to work

 ## Building
 ``` sh